jspantheonlab/docker-wireguard-proxy/README.md

 An HTTP proxy server operates at the application layer and not on IP addresses so proxy configuration can be used to send traffic based on hostname patterns instead of IP address ranges.

 The way this works is with a [Proxy auto-configuration script](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_(PAC)_file).
-The built-in script will split traffic based on the value of the `OPENVPN_TUNNEL_HOSTS` variable.
+The built-in script will split traffic based on the value of the `WG_TUNNEL_HOSTS` variable.
 The patterns used are [glob](https://en.wikipedia.org/wiki/Glob_(programming)) however you should stick with just `*` and `?` for maximum compatibility.

 When your browser or other application wants to make a request to a given host, it will first check this script to decide whether to send the request through the proxy.
 Most apps/operating systems support this, see [Configure your apps](#configure-your-apps).

 If you would like a completely custom configuration with more esoteric switching rules you can create your own auto-configuration script and mount this to `/app/nginx/proxy.pac`.
-Environment variables will be interpolated at runtime (e.g. anything like `${OPENVPN_HOST}`).
+Environment variables will be interpolated at runtime (e.g. anything like `${WG_HOST}`).

 ## Acknowledgements

-This project started as a fork of https://github.com/andyn922/docker-openvpn-proxy.
-Thanks andyn922!
+This project started as a fork of <https://github.com/andyn922/docker-openvpn-proxy> and <https://github.com/jonohill/docker-openvpn-proxy> .
+Thanks andyn922 and jonohill!

 Here are the differences from the original:

 - Generic, not focussed on PIA.
 - Split tunneling (i.e. proxy auto-configuration script).
 - Username/password auto-configuration.